zhanglab/psamm/docs/commands.rst

 The graph image can be simplified through the use of the ``--combine`` option.
 The deafault option for this is combine level 0.
 The graph generated from using combine level 0 will have one reaction node for each reactant product pair within a reaction.
 This can result in having many sets of substrates/reaction/product nodes within the graph image, depending on how many substrates and products are present in a metabolic reaction.
 Using the combine level 1 option will condense the reaction nodes down so that there is only one reaction node per reaction, with each reaction node having connectiosn to all reactants and products of that reaction.
 The combine level 2 option will condense the graph in a different way.
 With this option the graph is condensed based on shared reactant/product pairs between different reactions.
 If two separate reactions contain a common reactant/product pair, for example ATP and ADP, then the nodes for those condensed into one combined node.

 .. code-block:: shell

     $ psamm-model vis --combine {0,1,2}

 The final graph image can also be modified to show the reactions and metabolites in different compartments based on the compartment information provided in the model's reactions.
 This can be done through using the ``--compartment`` option:

 .. code-block:: shell

     $ psamm-model vis --compartment

 Users can specify name of output through  ``--output`` option.
-By default, output will be named as "reactions.dot", "reactions.nodes.tsv", "reactions.edges.tsv", but if running the following command:
+By default, output will be named "reactions.dot", "reactions.nodes.tsv", "reactions.edges.tsv":

 .. code-block:: shell

     $ psamm-model vis --output Ecolicore

-Then output will be named as "Ecolicore.dot", "Ecolicore.nodes.tsv", "Ecolicore.edges.tsv".
+The output files will be named "Ecolicore.dot", "Ecolicore.nodes.tsv", "Ecolicore.edges.tsv".

 The image file produced from the ``vis`` will be automatically sized by the `Graphviz` programs used to generate the image file.
 If a specific size is desired the ``--image-size`` argument can be used to supple a width and height in inches that the final image file should be.
 For example to generate a graph that will be made into a 5" width by 10" height image the following command can be used:

 .. code-block:: shell